The History of Magical Herbs, Plants & Witchy Wildflowers

-Meanwhile, across the seas in Japan we find still more evidence of the global reverence toward flowers, specifically chrysanthemums.
+Meanwhile, across the seas in Japan, we find still more evidence of the global reverence toward flowers, specifically chrysanthemums.
 On the ninth day of the ninth moon, petals were steeped in wine and given to the Emperor to ensure long life and inspire the muse.
-This was also the day when the Shogun met with his Samurai as a show of fealty.
-It’s interesting to note that this very ancient celebration continues in modern times with flower pageantry in early September honoring Japanese history and tradition.
+It was also when the Shogun met with his Samurai as a show of fealty.
+It’s interesting to note that this very ancient celebration continues in modern times with flower pageantry in early September, honoring Japanese history and tradition.

-When the clever Arab spice traders met the Europeans, they quickly recognized a lucrative atmosphere full of omens, and witchcraft, ripe for harvesting.
-They used this foundation as an advertising platform−spreading traditional Arabic plant lore associated with their spices and raising the value of their trade goods in the process.
+When the clever Arab spice traders met the Europeans, they quickly recognized a lucrative atmosphere full of omens and witchcraft, ripe for harvesting.
+They used this foundation as an advertising platform−spreading traditional Arabic plant lore associated with their spices and raising the value of their trade goods.
 So talented were their efforts that the Muslim hold on the spice trade did not diminish for centuries.

-Apart from the Arabic practices, the common people of this time employed the renowned magical significance of herbs for boon and bane as needed.
-Parsley was taken to prevent drunkenness, anise for nightmares, basil for hatred, and Laurel for invoking the gift of prophecy.
-This is the rich stock from which evolved many of our modern plant correspondences.
+Apart from the Arabic practices, the common people employed the renowned magical significance of herbs for boon and bane as needed.
+Parsley was a preventative for drunkenness, anise for nightmares, basil for hatred, and Laurel for invoking the gift of prophecy.
+It is the rich stock from which evolved many of our modern plant correspondences.

 The Evolution of Magick Herbology from 1200 to 1700 CE

-During the 1200s a book entitled Lacnunga appeared.
+During the 1200s, there’s the emergence of the book entitled “Lacnunga”, translating as “Remedies.”
 It was an important compilation of prescriptions from European folk magick, including bits from Anglo-Saxon, Celtic, and Norse traditions that helped document many commonly used healing methods.
-It also described the flowers and plants called for in various spells, potions, and amulets along with suitable accompanying incantations and ritualistic preparation processes.
-What’s particularly interesting to the modern practitioner is the fact that the construct of incantations, the use of color and number symbolism, and the application of astrology all sound very much like what we read in magical texts today
+It also described the flowers and plants called for in various spells, potions, and amulets and suitable accompanying incantations and ritualistic preparation processes.
+What’s particularly interesting to the modern practitioner is the fact that the construct of incantations, the use of color and number symbolism, and the application of astrology all sound very much like what we read in magical texts today.

-During the 1300s the herbal tradition continued with other topical tomes.
+During the 1300s, the herbal tradition continued with other topical tomes.
 Some told of how notable figures like St. Augustine used plants and plant parts as spiritual helpmates.
 Solomon’s herb, for example, was used by the Saint to exorcise evil.
 This herb was not to be taken internally as a curative, but instead hung around the neck and shown to the afflicted person so any nearby demons would fly away!
-This is a perfect description of what witches call a talisman or fetish (a specially chosen object with inherent power that evokes some type of immediate response), yet it was used by a Christian Saint!
+It is a perfect description of what witches call a talisman or fetish, yet a Christian Saint used it!
 In this manner, St. Augustine quite innocently helped salvage the tradition of natural magic from the grips of disappearing history and increasing social transitions.

 An Italian Witch

 Come the early 1400s, we discover an interesting woman in Todi, Italy, known as Matteuccia Francisci.
-This woman was truly a professional witch and could often be found mixing over thirty plant parts into wine for love, fertility, or other curatives.
+The woman was truly a professional witch who often mixed over thirty plant parts into wine for love, fertility, or other curatives.
 She also created lotions and poppets for similar purposes.
-Apparently Matteuccia’s abilities, knowledge of plant lore, and adeptness with the magickal arts were substantial enough that she had clients who travelled to see her from hundreds of miles away.
+Apparently, Matteuccia’s abilities, knowledge of plant lore, and adeptness with the magickal arts were substantial enough people traveled from afar to see her, even from hundreds of miles away.